danluu/post-mortems/README.md

 [Microsoft](https://azure.microsoft.com/blog/2014/11/19/update-on-azure-storage-service-interruption/).
 A bad config took down Azure storage.

+[NPM](https://blog.npmjs.org/post/74949623024/2014-01-28-outage-postmortem.html).
+Fastly configuration change caused backend routing issue.
+To be exact, the issue is that we were setting the req.backend in a vcl_fetch function, and then calling restart to re-parse the rules.
+However, calling restart will reset the req.backend to the first backed in the list, which in this case happened to be Manta, rather than the load balanced CouchDB servers.

 [OWASA](https://www.indyweek.com/news/archives/2017/02/10/human-error-caused-owasa-fluoride-overdose-owasa-very-sorry-about-that).
 The wrong push of a button lead to a water treatment plant shutting down due to too high levels of fluoride.

 [Razorpay](https://razorpay.com/blog/day-of-rds-multi-az-failover/).
 A RDS hardware failure highlighted an incorrect MySQL configuration which resulted in major data loss in a financial system.